 Our staff share the lived experiences of the students we serve — we're committed to making science more inclusive by creating real professional opportunities for those who need them.

-Director of STEM initiatives at the Center for College Access and Success of Northeastern Illinois University.
-Two-term president of the Illinois TRIO association.
+Aaron Cortes serves as the Director of the STEM initiatives at the Center for College Access and Success of Northeastern Illinois University.